Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_hybrid_tables/getting_started_with_hybrid_tables.md

 ### What You’ll Need
 To complete this quickstart, attendees need the following:
-- Snowflake account with Hybrid Tables Enabled
+- Snowflake account with Hybrid Tables enabled
 - Account admin credentials which you should use to execute the quickstart

 <!-- ------------------------ -->